ypid/seafile-wiki/Garbage-Collecting-Unused-Blocks-on-Seafile-Server.md

     seafserv-gc -c /data/haiwen/ccnet -d /data/haiwen/seafile-data --verify

 It will print a warning if any useful blocks are missing.

-Normally it prints nothing ;)
+If you want to do sanity check before actually removing any data, you can use the --dry-run option

+    seafserv-gc -c /data/haiwen/ccnet -d /data/haiwen/seafile-data --dry-run

+It will show you the total block number vs. the number of blocks to be removed.